rolling-scopes-school/tasks/react/modules/tasks/tests.md

 ### 9. Submission Requirements

 1. All tests must pass: `npm run test`
-2. Coverage report must show ≥80% in all metrics: `npm run test:coverage`
+2. Coverage report must show ≥50% in all metrics and ≥80% in statements : `npm run test:coverage`
 3. No console errors or warnings during test execution
 4. Tests must be deterministic (no flaky tests)
 5. All external dependencies must be properly mocked